 Managers guide to death in service

 Sadly there are times when colleagues pass away and we know you’ll want to deal with these situations sensitively and professionally.
-So we’ve created this guide to help you, as you support the colleagues’ family and make sure all the necessary admin arrangements are carried out.
-All template letters and forms can be found on the Intranet.
+So we’ve created this guide to help you, as you support the colleague's family and make sure all the necessary admin arrangements are carried out.

 We know you may find dealing with a colleague’s death difficult and might want to talk to someone about the situation and what you need to do - so if you need any support, contact ER Services.

-Firstly, please share with your immediate line manager and local People Advisor (formally HR Advisor) that one of our colleagues has sadly passed away.
+Firstly, please share with your immediate line manager and local People Advisor that one of our colleagues has sadly passed away.
 They will be able to escalate this further for you and provide any support you or the colleague’s family might need.

-You might find it helpful to use the wording in template letter DIS2 (on the intranet within the managers’ forms and letters page) in an email or feel free to use your own.
+You might find it helpful to use the wording in template letter DIS2 (below) in an email or feel free to use your own.

 - Name and employee number of the deceased colleague